CPL Resources

-CPL Resources PLC is a human resources company based in Dublin that operates in Ireland and Europe.
+CPL Resources is a human resources company based in Dublin that operates in Ireland and Europe.
 It was founded in 1992.
-CPL was founded by current CEO Anne Heraty and Keith O'Malley as Computer Placement Ltd in 1989.
+CPL was founded by Anne Heraty and Keith O'Malley as Computer Placement Ltd in 1989.
 Currently, the group has 12 companies spread over 21 offices: 12 in the Republic of Ireland, two in Northern Ireland, and seven in the rest of Europe.

 Description

 As of 2010, CPL consisted of 12 companies with 21 offices (excluding the place of work at the premises of CPL's customers):